apuroop-apz/Docker-Project/dockerProject.md

 	        source /essentials/load.sh
 	        stop_spinner $?
 ```
-Shutting down the Mysql service and repeating the netcat command with -v (Verbose) -z (scan for listening daemons, without sending any data to them)
+Shut down the Mysql service and repeat the netcat command with -v (Verbose) -z (scan for listening daemons, without sending any data to them)
 ```
 mysqladmin -uroot shutdown
 while  nc -vz localhost 3306; do sleep 1; done